RWANDA KEEN ON ZIM TEACHERS

 Zimbabwe and China are working on further consolidating their relationship with detailed arrangements such as currency swaps between incoming investors and those repatriating profits.
 Chinese Foreign Affairs Minister Mr Wang Yi, said this at the end of his five-nation Africa tour yesterday, paid a courtesy call on President Mnangagwa at State House where the two discussed issues concerning the two countries’ relations.

-SPORT DIPLOMACY: UEFA PRESIDENT MR ALEKSANDER CEFERIN PAYS A COURTSEY CALL ON MINISTER S.B MOYO
+- SPORT DIPLOMACY: UEFA PRESIDENT MR ALEKSANDER CEFERIN PAYS A COURTESY CALL ON MINISTER S.B MOYO

 The visiting UEFA President Aleksander Ceferin paid a courtesy call on Foreign Affairs and International Trade Minister, Hon.
 Lt General Dr. SB Moyo at his Munhumutapa offices where they discussed various issues that can help the country to re-engage through sport and how football can be developed with help from the European football governing body.